ayazspv/CircuTrade-Web-App/README.md

 ## Getting Started

-### Running the Backend
+### Running the application

-To start the backend API, use Docker Compose:
+To start the whole application you can use docker:

 ```sh
 docker-compose up --build
 ```

-### Running the Frontend

-To run the frontend development server:
+### In case of docker error

+incase of docker error with running the frontend and the backend, you can run the backend and frontend separatly. for frotend use the command below:

 ```sh
 npm install
 npm run dev
 ```
+Also to be able to access the api's you should change the axios.js file, and in the url, put http://localhost at the beginning of it

 ### Building the Frontend for Production